-Amici curiae are children's civil rights legal organizations with decades of experience representing detained immigrant children.
+Amici curiae are civil rights legal organizations with decades of experience representing detained immigrant children.
 The amici organizations all serve, or have previously served, as counsel to the nationwide plaintiff classes in Flores v.
 Bondi, No. CV 85-4544-DMG (AGRx) (C.D.
 Cal.) and Lucas R. v.
 Becerra, No. CV 18-5741-DMG (PLAx) (C.D.
 Cal.), two cases that established critical legal protections for children in federal immigration custody.

-Through our hundreds of interviews with children in immigration custody and investigations of detention conditions across the nation over many years, amici are deeply familiar with how vulnerable unaccompanied immigrant children are to "mistreatment, exploitation, and trafficking."
+Through hundreds of interviews with children in immigration custody and investigations of detention conditions over many years, amici are deeply familiar with how vulnerable unaccompanied immigrant children are to "mistreatment, exploitation, and trafficking."
 8 U.S.C. § 1232(c)(5).
-In our experience litigating Flores and Lucas R., we have become highly knowledgeable about the mistreatment that too many children endure while they are in the federal government's custody.
+In our experience litigating Flores and Lucas R., we have become highly knowledgeable about the mistreatment that too many children endure while in the government's custody.
 We have also witnessed numerous children spend months or years in Office of Refugee Resettlement ("ORR") congregate care facilities without access to meaningful education or the opportunity to experience a normal childhood.
 Amici are invested in ensuring children can access fully funded legal representation because we have seen how children's attorneys play a necessary and critical role in protecting children from mistreatment and abuse and assisting them in exercising their legal rights, including their right to placement "in the least restrictive setting that is in the best interest of the child."
 8 U.S.C. § 1232(c)(2)(A).

 The National Center for Youth Law ("NCYL") is a non-profit law firm that has fought to protect the rights of children and youth for more than fifty years.
 Headquartered in Oakland, California, NCYL leads high impact campaigns that weave together litigation, research, policy development, and technical assistance.
 NCYL's Immigration Team works to ensure that immigrant children are able to live in communities rather than in government custody and have the resources they need to heal and thrive.
 NCYL has been co-counsel to the plaintiff class in Flores v.
 Bondi, landmark litigation that set minimum standards for youth detained in federal immigration custody, since the case's inception in 1985.
 NCYL also filed Lucas R. v.
 Becerra and Duchitanga v.
 Lloyd, which expanded due process rights for children in immigration custody and ensured their timely release to safe sponsors.
+In 2025, NCYL and Democracy Forward Foundation filed Angelica S. to challenge documentation requirements that were preventing children's release to qualified sponsors.
 NCYL also led the development of the Children's Safe Welcome Act, a federal bill introduced in 2022 and 2024 that restructures the immigration system to prioritize the best interests of children.
 Supported by leading child-focused experts and advocates, this legislation served as a key building block for the ORR Foundational Rule.
-For decades, NCYL has sought to advance the rights of detained immigrant youth through litigation and policy.